Mohanavadivel-git/caasworkshop/day3-material.md

 ### Storage
   - Persistent storage options, TBD

-### Vanity URLs and TLS
+### Vanity URLs and TLS Certificate
 The CaaS platform provides the subdomain `*.app.caas.ford.com` that can be used to build a unique URL for an app.
-(Satish - Is this domain internal-facing only??)
 This will satisfy many uses; however, if the app is customer-facing, app teams may desire a [vanity URL](https://en.wikipedia.org/wiki/Vanity_domain).

 At a high-level, to establish a new vanity URL, an app team will need to:
 1. Create a request for Ford's DNS team to create a DNS CNAME alias using your vanity URL.
    - This alias should forward traffic to `caas.app.ford.com`.
    - You will also need to specify if this vanity URL should be exposed to the public internet (aka external-facing).
 1. Create an OpenShift route object which refers to your vanity URL.
 1. Create a request for a TLS certificate associated with your vanity URL.
 1. Configure your app to serve the TLS certificate to clients requesting the vanity URL.